skiffer/hydra-docgpt.ai/docs/the-model-gpt-4o-does-not-exist-or-you-do-not-have-access-to-it.md

 description: The model GPT-4o does not exist or you do not have access to it
 ---

-# The model GPT-4o does not exist or you do not have access to it
+# The model GPT-4o does not exist, or you do not have access to it

 To access the pay-per-use API, you must first set up a payment plan and purchase credits.
 Please refer to the [Billing Overview](https://platform.openai.com/settings/organization/billing/overview) for details.